siallez/laravel-mailjet/README.md

-# laravel-mailjet
-Mailjet wrapper for Laravel
+# Mailjet for Laravel
+This package integrates the [Mailjet API Client](https://github.com/mailjet/mailjet-apiv3-php) in Laravel.
+You can access the API through Laravel service container or sending mails in Laravel's way with the new driver.

+## Installation
+TODO

+## Usage
+TODO